uriel1998/ainkcontracts/AInk_contract_author_website_magazine.md

 Address:
 SSN/EIN:
 and
-Steven Saus, as the principal of *Alliteration Ink*, of Dayton, Ohio ("the Publisher") solely with reference to the Work(s) tentatively entitled **TITLE** ("the Work") to appear in the periodical/website **PERIODICAL** ("the Publication") with a word count of **WORDS**.
+Steven Saus, as the principal of *Alliteration Ink*, of Dayton, Ohio ("the Publisher") solely with reference to the Work(s) tentatively entitled **TITLE** ("the Work") to appear in the periodical/website **PERIODICAL** ("the Publication") with a word count of **WORDS** or line count of **LINES**.

 #TERMS OF AGREEMENT
 ##GRANT OF RIGHTS

-The Author grants first serial exclusive worldwide rights in the English language in all readable print formats - including electronic rights - for inclusion in the Publication for one year post first publication of the Publication.
+The Author grants first serial exclusive worldwide rights in the English language in all readable print formats - including electronic rights - for inclusion in the Work for one year post first publication in the Publication and annual collections of the Publication.
 Exceptions to exclusivity will be made on a per-case basis for single-author collections including the Work, or if the Work is selected for a "best of the year" Publication, or for a podcast market managed by Escape Artists Inc, provided the Author gives the Publisher prior written notice.

-The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Publication for five years post first publication of the Publication.
+The Author grants to the Publisher the worldwide non-exclusive rights in the English language in all readable print formats - including electronic rights - as part of the Publication or annual collection of the Publication for five years post first publication of the Work.
 After the initial five year term, this grant of rights shall automatically renew in one year terms until cancelled by either the Author or Publisher.

 The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as it appears in **Publication**.